 In 1963 Fairleede Engineering Company became Stainless Metalcraft.

-By the late 1970’s / early 1980’s, Stainless Metalcraft had become involved in a new technology for healthcare known as Magnetic Resonance Imaging (MRI) manufacturing the fi rst equipment for this industry anywhere in the world.
-The first prototype machines were called Star and Fish.
-Around the same time Metalcraft also started working in the nuclear industry; notable projects include a Stillage Support Structure for Sellafi eld which, at its peak, employed 450 people on the Chatteris site.
+By the late 1970’s Stainless Metalcraft had become involved in a new technology for healthcare known as Magnetic Resonance Imaging (MRI) manufacturing the first equipment for this industry anywhere in the world.
+The first prototype machines were called Star and Fish it was then in 1979 when we dispatched the first two.
+Around the same time Metalcraft also started working in the nuclear industry; notable projects include a Stillage Support Structure for Sellafield which, at its peak, employed 450 people on the Chatteris site.

 At the turn of the century the MRI industry had started to grow signifi cantly and as a result Metalcrafts business also grew peeking with an annual turnover of almost £25million in 2009.
 During the same period the business diversifi ed into a number of different markets, in addition to the medical and nuclear industries.
 Notable projects include pressure vessel hulls for submarine rescue, Navies supplied include UK Royal Navy, Korean, Singapore, Swedish and US.
 Large pressure vessels for oil, gas and petrochemical projects and vacuum vessels for Big Science research including large parts of the CERN LHC experiment.